AriFordsham/GHCWiki/objective-c/classes.md

 The synthesize directive includes the property name, as the property declaration may have specified non-default names for the setter and getter.
 Moreover, the directive should be duplicated by specifying it in the setter and getter (except for a `readonly` property) – this is much like header file specifications are replicated across foreign declarations in the C FFI.

-We provide no special support to access the ivars directly beyond the functionality already available in the C FFI for Haskell.
+We provide no special support to access the ivars directly beyond the functionality already available in the C FFI for Haskell. *This approach is not valid for the non-fragile runtime used in 64-bit processes and on iOS.*